-I’m often asked why I became a personal trainer and yoga instructor and where I get my motivation to help others transform their own lives.
+I’m often asked why I became a health and wellness professional and where I get my motivation to help others transform their own lives.
 I’ve always had a love of fitness (you can see me pictured here, left, at age 4 with my first boot camp recruit).
 I participated in cheerleading all through school and even managed my first health club while still in college in Palos Hts., IL, However, my true inspiration for helping others get and stay healthy is my mother, Rene.

 My mom (pictured, right) was diagnosed with sarcoma, a rare uterine cancer in her mid-40s and died at age 48.
 I was 10 at the time, and while I had an amazing mother up until the age of 8, my memories at age 9 and 10 were of watching my mom suffer through cancer.
 It’s had a lasting impact on me and every day I feel as if she is smiling down on me in the studio as I help women in their quest for better health.
 I myself had to make the difficult decision to have a complete hysterectomy in my early 30s.
 It is so important that all women get regular physicals and that we do everything possible to stay healthy.
 I’m happy to say that I am healthier now than I have ever been.
 I continue to credit my lovely mother with motivating me to live a mindful, healthy life and be all that I can be.
 In the June 2017 edition of Glancer Magazine I credit my mother as my main inspiration to this day.